jadedeane/natanator/README.md

 Starting with UniFi OS 2.4.23, systemd is introduced.
 This allows the use of a simple service to disable NAT.

-The following service examples use [UniFi OS 2.4.26](https://community.ui.com/releases/UniFi-OS-Dream-Machines-2-4-26/6a9dc748-180b-4724-b6cf-0082554554fa), on a UDM Pro.
+The following service examples use [UniFi OS 2.4.27](https://community.ui.com/releases/UniFi-OS-Dream-Machines-2-4-27/353e9672-ce67-4ed4-9b8f-4ebfcd92e90e), on a UDM Pro (i.e., non-SE).
 Things should translate just fine to future UniFi OS 2.x and eventual 3.x releases, but I don't have a UDM Pro SE that as of this writing [supported UniFi OS 3.0.13](https://community.ui.com/releases/UniFi-OS-Dream-Machine-SE-3-0-13/cf25f68e-6906-4125-9d77-9fce05d6658a).

 # Alternatives